 Many Christian women today run hard and fast all day long.
 Whether you are a full-time mom, have a demanding career, or balance work and family, it can be hard to find even a few minutes to sit with quietly with God, read His Word, and pray.
 Some days there’s simply no time for a quiet time.

-I talk a lot about how to do better Bible study.
+I share a lot or tips and resources for better Bible study.
 I teach a simple inductive Bible study method – “4R Bible study method– and I encourage women to dig into God’s Word for themselves.
 (Here’s a video teaching on the 4R method.)

 BUT… handling God’s Word correctly doesn’t mean you have to spend a long time in the Bible every time you open it.